Clu08/NewsSummarizerBot/README.md

 # NewsSummarizerBot

-add .env file in this format:
+change .env file in the root folder:
 ```
 TELEGRAM_API_TOKEN=<your telegram token>
 TELEGRAM_API_ADDRESS=<your telegram bot address (is not currently used)>